|Note! This is not a diagnosis. The calculations that are provided are estimates based on averages.|

 The equation although have a large error estimate with a low determination coefficient.
 The equation concludes the walking capacity of Indian people.

 6-minute walk test norms from healthy people are compared with people suffering from diseases.
-6MWT norms change significantly from gender, age, leg length, height, and so on.
+6MWT norms change significantly on gender, age, leg length, height, and so on.

 Here is an example of a different age group with dialysis: